 Then click through to the Tasting Notes to see some major critics scores, notes and awards.
 There’s a wealth of information here.

 The free version doesn’t include all stockists.
-If you want to see everyone on their database you need to sign up to the Pro Version so if you’re always looking for that wine you loved recently you should sign up although see below, as there are so many wine subscription sites.
+If you want to see everyone on their database you need to sign up to (and pay for) the Pro Version so if you’re always looking for that wine you tried recently you should sign up although see below, as there are so many wine subscription sites.

 Cellar Tracker is another excellent wine information and cellar management website and app.
 It has a very quick search facility.
 Find the wine you’re searching for, then, if it’s one that you own you can add it into your virtual cellar.
 You can also see how it was rated.
 Cellar Tracker has one of the largest databases of community wine tasting notes.